r-wbr/bicep-advanced-toolset/README.md

 # Features

 - Name generation for resources with the possibility to generate default, special and unique names.
-- Integrated name patterns for different requirements:
+- Integrated [name patterns](/docs/namePatterns.md) for different requirements.
-  - Default 1: Prefix-Name-Region-Suffix
-  - Default 2: Prefix-Name-Region-Environment-Suffix
-  - Extended 1: Prefix-Name-Region-Suffix
-  - Extended 2: Prefix-Name-Region-Environment-Suffix
 - Automatic selection of role definitions ids, region and resource type abbreviations.
 - Includes a set of tutorials, examples and more!